popgenDK/popgenDK.github.io/_pages/summer.md

     10:30 - 12:00 Computer exercises I
     12:00 - 01:00 Lunch (on your own)
-    01:00 - 01:45 Lecture 2: Introduction to basic NGS data, Data processing, and formats (Anders Albrechtsen) 01:45 - 03:15 Computer exercises II ( break at 02.15)
+    01:00 - 01:45 Lecture 2: Introduction to basic NGS data, Data processing, and formats (Anders Albrechtsen) 01:45 - 03:15 Computer exercises II (break at 02.15)
-    03:30 - 04:15 Research lecture by Patrícia Pečnerová.
+    03:30 - 04:15 Research lecture by TBA.
-            Using genomics to study the fine line between extinction and survival in mammoths and elephants 04:15 - 07:00 Reception/social mixer
+    04:15 - 07:00 Reception/social mixer

-### Tuesday - Analysis of NGS data and population structure
+### Tuesday - Analysis of NGS data and imputation

     09:00 - 10:15 Lecture 3: Estimation of allele frequencies, SNP calling and genotype calling from NGS data (Anders Albrechtsen)
     10:30 - 12:00 Computer exercises III
     12:00 - 01:00 Lunch (on your own)
-    01:00 - 02:15 Lecture 4: Population structure and admixture(Ida Moltke)
+    01:00 - 02:15 Lecture 4: Imputation (Anders Albrecthsen)
     02:30 - 04:00 Computer exercises IV
-    04:15 - 05:00 Research lecture by Rasmus Heller
+    04:15 - 05:00 Research lecture by TBA
-                  Genomes from the "Asian unicorn" reveal a long-standing decline and two highly differentiated populations of saola Canal boat trip
+    Canal boat trip

 ### Wednesday - Population structure

-    09:00 - 10:15 Lecture 5: PCA in population genetics (Anders Albrechtsen)
+    09:00 - 10:15 Lecture 5: Population structure and admixture (Ida Moltke)
     10:30 - 12:00 Computer exercises V
     12:00 - 01:00 Lunch (on your own)
-    01:00 - 02:15 Lecture 6: D/f statistics and ancient geneflow(Martin Sikora)
+    01:00 - 02:15 Lecture 6: D/f statistics and ancient geneflow (Martin Sikora)
     02:30 - 04:00 Computer exercises VI
-    04:15 - 05:00 Research lecture by Martin Sikora
+    04:15 - 05:00 Research lecture by TBA
-            Using population-scale ancient genomics to study ancestry, social organisation and disease in Late Neolithic Scandinavia

-### Thursday – admixture graphs and selection
+### Thursday – Local ancestry inference and selection

-    09:00 - 10:15 Lecture 7: Finestructure (Garrett Hellenthal)
+    09:00 - 10:15 Lecture 7: Local ancestry inference (Katia Bougiouri)
     10:30 - 12:00 Computer exercises VII
     12:00 - 01:00 Lunch (on your own)
-    01:00 - 02:15 Lecture 8: Detecting genomic regions under (positive) selection (Cindy Santander)
+    01:00 - 02:15 Lecture 8: Detecting genomic regions under (positive) selection (Ida Moltke)
     02:30 - 04:00 Computer exercises VIII
-    04:15 - 05:00 Research lecture by Kristine Bohmann
+    04:15 - 05:00 Research lecture by TBA
-                    Vacuuming animal DNA from thin air

-### Friday - Demography and simulations
+### Friday - PCA and demography

-    09:00 - 10:15 Lecture 9: Dating admixture and selection in admixed individuals  (Garrett Hellenthal) 10:30 - 12:00 Computer exercises IX
+    09:00 - 10:15 Lecture 9: PCA (Anders Albrecthsen)
+    10:30 - 12:00 Computer exercises IX
     12:00 - 01:00 Lunch (on your own)
-    01:00 - 02:15 Lecture 10: Demography Inference( Shyam Gopalakrishnan)
+    01:00 - 02:15 Lecture 10: Demography Inference (Shyam Gopalakrishnan)
     02:30 - 04:00 Computer exercises X
-    04:15 - 05:00 Research lecture by Garrett Hellenthal
+    04:15 - 05:00 Research lecture by TBA
-                    Inferring overlapping admixture events among human populations 05:00 - ?
+    05:00 - ?
 Farewell drinks

 ## Evaluation

 Participants who have participated actively in all parts of the course and completed all exercises satisfactorily will be awarded a certificate of completion at the end of the course.
-The work load corresponds to 4 ECTS points.
+The work load corresponds to 2.5 ECTS points.
 Note that this workload includes one week of preparation.
 Reading material for this is available in the above course program.